ChrisO98/GOPHR_Simulation/README.md

 gophr_hardware - Used on the actual robot

-opencv - Text detection using opencv and pytesseract (handeld by teammate)<br>
+opencv - Text detection using opencv and pytesseract (handled by teammate)<br>
 Download and place the 'froze_east_text_detection.pb' file into gophr_hardware/scripts https://github.com/oyyd/frozen_east_text_detection.pb

 robot_pose_ekf - ROS package for publishing odometry to base_footprint of the robot to fully connect map->odom->base_footprint->base_link